humanmade/altis-documentation/other-docs/guides/altis-releases.md

 These preview releases always have a `<module major>` component larger than `0`.

-For example: with latest version of Altis at version 42, the CMS module may add a new feature.
-We could release 42.1.0 with this new feature, and those who want to use it could opt-in to using 42.1, while keeping the other modules at 42.0.
+For example: with latest version of Altis at version 42, the CMS module may preview a new feature.
+We will release 42.1.0 with this new feature, and those who want to use it could opt-in to using 42.1.0, while keeping the other modules at 42.0.0

 Only the latest module major release and the `0` release are supported.
 For example, if the CMS module has releases at 42.0, 42.1, 42.2, and 42.3, only the 42.0 and 42.3 release lines would be supported.